dbt-labs/dbt-project-evaluator/docs/rules/structure.md

 - One .yml file which contains source definitions, tests, and documentation
 - One .yml file which contains tests & documentation for models in the same directory (see [Test Directories](#test-directories))

-This provides for clear repository organization, so that analytics engineers can quickly and easily find the information they need.
+This provides for a clear repository organization, so that analytics engineers can quickly and easily find the information they need.

-**How to Remediate**
+### How to Remediate

 For each source flagged, move the file from the `current_file_path` to `change_file_path_to`.